NoSloppy/SoundFontNamingConverter/README.md

 # SoundFontNamingConverter
 Script to automate cross-platform saber sound fonts.

-Welcome to the multi-board soundfont renamingconversion tool for Windows
+Welcome to the multi-board soundfont renaming conversion tool!
 - by r/Mormegil, modified by r/NoSloppy.

 This tool will convert from: